deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *MARJORIE*
 >
-> (still shouting) He was killed by the same people I should testify against!
+> (still shouting) He was killed by the same people you want me to testify against!

 > *BRIANNA*
 >